gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 $ ansible-playbook p4-ioscmd.yml
 ```
 ### Conclusion
-- Ansible files can be encrypted using Vault.
+- Ansible files can be encrypted and decrypted using Vault.
 - It is possible to use the encrypted files in playbooks using the option --ask-vault-pass
-- When vault encrypt files, in addition to encrypting the file, it changes the file permissions.
-When decrypting the file, earlier permissions won't be restored.
-- There are other features of vault that are to be explored.
+-Note: When vault encrypted the file it changed the file permissions; but when it decrypted the file it did not restore the old permissions.
 - Review the section and discuss if you have any questions.

 ### Example output